ivorking/apractice/README.md

 - check console.log info and correct in-code comments
 - add input point for lorem ipsum
 - finalise font reproduction
+- screentips and accessibility features

 Notes
 - used fixed width layout as starting point as requirement was for an "identical" reproduction (would have been more efficient/quicker to use a liquid layout based on percentages, but this quickly distorts on browser resizing)
 - aimed for pixel by pixel accuracy, but generally error margin of 1px
-- left out screentips and accessibility features - but could add them

 ## Licence